 The WEITG is published alongside three companion guides on broad-based taxes: the Worldwide Corporate Tax Guide, the Worldwide Personal Tax and Immigration Guide and the Worldwide VAT, GST and Sales Tax Guide.
-In recent years, those three have been joined by additional tax guides on more specialized topics, including the Worldwide R&D Incentives Reference Guide, the Worldwide Transfer Pricing Reference Guide, the Global Oil and Gas Tax Guide, the Worldwide Digital Tax Guide and the Worldwide Capital and Fixed Assets Guide.

 Each guide represents thousands of hours of tax research.
 The entire suite is available without charge online, along with timely Global Tax Alerts and other insightful publications on ey.com or in our EY Global Tax Guides app for tablets.